microsoft/fhir-server/docs/artifactStore/ArtifactStore.md

 1. ArtifactStoreIsNotRegisted: when provided artifact store was not registed, then `400 Bad Request` with error code should be returned in operation result.
 2. FailedToConnectToArtifactStore: when cannot to connect the provided artifact store, then `400 Bad Request` with error code should be returned in operation result.
+3. TooLargeArtifacts: when provided artifact store was too large, then `400 Bad Request` with error code should be returned in operation result.

 # Test Strategy

-- (reference to Converter API test strategy).
-- Artifact Provider from TemplateManagement Nuget package.
+- Unit tests and functional tests to make sure the artifact store is working correctly.
-- E2E test to make sure the operations arw working correctly.
+- Will update the E2E and intergration test for de-id export to make sure it's still working as expected.

 # Security

-Use digest.
+- To protect original data, user use digest.

 # Other

 1. Converter API: Current behavior of Converter API will not be changed.
 But the settings will be re-organized, and "Conversation" section maybe will be replaced by "Artifact store".